Wednesday, 9 April 2025 |

 Bangalore has the ingredients to be one of the best cities

+What should Bangalore’s priorities be this year?
 The government of India introduced the National Urban Renewal Mission (NURM) in December 2005, with financial incentives to the states and municipalities.
 Sixty-three cities have been chosen.
 Bangalore is one of them.
 We should make maximum use of this.

 Should we try a new approach to citizens’ participation in governance this year?
 Yes, absolutely!
 We believe that unless citizens are given a formal role, participation can only be sporadic and through patronage.
 For the first time a formal role is suggested for the urban citizen through NURM, with a law for citizens’ participation in urban India.